pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 which includes at most \\(\texttt{QSBR_leeway}\\) versions.
 Such a reader record is in QSBR mode, and can advance its current version with only an acquire load and a relaxed store,[^relaxed] i.e., without any fence or atomic under TSO.

+This protection set clearly satisfies the requirement that versions never come back to life.

 [^relaxed]: We can use a relaxed store because the QSBR fast path is robust to races.
 In the worst case, the writer will spuriously force a reader in the hazard pointer mode.

 Otherwise, when the record isn't in QSBR mode and its current version is strictly less than the hazard pointer limit, the record is in hazard pointer mode and protects versions \\([\texttt{current_version}, \texttt{hp_limit});\\) the writer ensures this interval spans at most \\(\texttt{QSBR_leeway} + 1\\) versions.
 In hazard pointer mode, readers must use a full-blown hazard pointer (i.e., fenced) update when advancing the current version to or past the hazard pointer limit.

+This other protection set satisfies the requirement that versions never come back to life, and the hazard pointer update can only jump ahead to exactly the stable version, which is always alive.

 Finally, in all other cases, the record reflects a reader in the middle of a failed hazard pointer update and protects nothing (the reader will notice the failure before returning to client code).